kekema/apex-ig-button-column/README.md

 ![image](https://github.com/user-attachments/assets/173a9b65-93a8-437a-b9a4-99545d6c6788)

 So the column won't have any values.
 Reasons is, when a button is disabled, any button column value won't be submitted upon a row save, resulting in a Session State Violation error in case initially there was a value.

+Compatibility of the plugin is with APEX 24.2